-Long Road in Montana By Stuck in Customs
+Long Road in Montana By Stuck in Customs in Flickr (available for use under the Creative Commons Liecence). |

 However after reconsidering this “Thing” in light of the points made by Sheila Webber in her recent “CPD in Your Later Career” blogpost I find myself in a very strange position.
 I may be an “Older Thing” in terms of age, but as a recent graduate I very much consider myself a "New Thing" in terms of my professional development as a librarian.